 In its 85 years of existence, East Brookfield has never prepared a community Master Plan or a Comprehensive Plan, nor did the Town prepare a Community Development Plan under Executive Order-418.
 Thus, the Town has never articulated its community goals through a formal planning process.
+This Open Space & Recreation Plan is intended to be a component of an eventual larger master planning process and it is anticipated that a set of community goals will be developed through this effort.
 The Town's master planning effort got underway with a public forum held on December 4th, 2003.
 At this forum the East Brookfield Master Plan Committee presented a set of community goals, or a "vision" for the citizens to consider.
 The goals outlined at this forum are presented below.